tenstorrent/tt-metal/README.md

 Proceed to step 2 below if you're not a developer.

-You must create your own user account on this machine.
+You must create your own user account with sudo access on this machine.
 Please do the following and create a password.
 This will be the account you're using:

 ```
 sudo adduser <USERNAME>
+sudo usermod -aG sudo <USERNAME>
 ```

 Then log out and log back in under that new ``<USERNAME>``.